nreid/xanadu_resources/README.md

 #SBATCH -e %x_%j.err
 ```

-There are five lines in there that you should consider for **every job you submit** that control the resources requested:
+There are five lines in there that control the resources requested.
+You should consider their settings for **every job you submit**.

 ```bash
 #SBATCH -n 1